 - Turkey sandwich, cheese squares, pickle slices, banana

 - Baked chicken drumstick, carrot sticks with Ranch dip, grapes, cornbread

 - Hard boiled eggs, green salad with dressing, Laughing Cow cheese wedge, whole wheat crackers

-- Roast beef and lettuce in whole wheat pita pocket, red grapes, carrot sticks
+- Roast beef (or roast beef spread) and lettuce in whole wheat pita pocket, red grapes, carrot sticks

 - PB&J (or almond butter if your school has a no peanut policy), carrots and celery with dip, pretzel sticks

 - Turkey on whole wheat, cheese cubes and crackers, frozen fruit cup

 - Spaghetti in a thermos, green salad with dressing, apple slices